AggroBane/McHacksGame/README.md

 # McHacksGame
-Game created in 24h during McHacks 2019
+A platformer game created in 24h during McHacks 2019 with only OpenGL